 Meal planning on the 21 Day Fix can be challenging and a bit overwhelming when you begin the journey.
 Counting containers and learning what foods are approved and unapproved (and why) is a lot to take in during your first week.

-Does the 21 Day meal plan work?
+Does the 21 Day diet work?

 The 21 Day Fix is a macro based program that gives your body the proper amount of carbs, fats, veggies, proteins, and oils.
 It has worked for many, many people and if you stick with it, the 21 Day Fix helps you with portion control and eating the right combinations of foods.

 From my own experience, knowing what you’ll be eating for the day or week significantly takes the stress out of the Fix and greatly reduces the urge for unhealthy snacking, which will help you stay on track.
-See below for ideas for picky eaters and vegetarian meal plans.
-I even include an entire section on meal planning with your Instant Pot with links to delicious recipes that I have come across!

 One tip I want to share is to always plan dinner first.
 Usually it’s most difficult to find something “on plan” that everyone in your family will eat, so it’s easiest to plan that meal first and fill in your other containers around it.